University of Arizona: Modern times

+The university hired its first African-American faculty member, Vivian Cox, in 1967.

 Three professors were murdered at the school in a shooting in 2002.
 The perpetrator, who then shot himself, was a student who had failed out of the school.
-He mailed a 22 page letter to the Arizona Daily Star announcing his reasons, naming two of the killed professors in the letter; following the shooting, the Daily Star made the controversial decision to publish the letter.
+He mailed a 22-page letter to the Arizona Daily Star announcing his reasons, naming two of the killed professors in the letter; following the shooting, the Daily Star made the controversial decision to publish the letter.

 On April 17, 2020, the University of Arizona announced temporary pay cuts and furloughs to its 15,000 employees as its Tucson campus shut down due to the COVID-19 pandemic.
 All employees making up to $150,000 per year were furloughed, with the length determined by each employees' salary.
 For employees making more than $150,000 per year, pay cuts of 17% or 20% were instituted.

 Also in 2020, the University of Arizona announced it had purchased Ashford University from Zovio and renamed it The University of Arizona Global Campus.
 The purchase was heavily criticized, particularly by University of Arizona faculty members.
 As Ashford was being purchased by the University of Arizona, it was the subject of an investigation by the Attorney General of Massachusetts, a lawsuit from the Attorney General of California, and a formal notification of concern from the university's accreditor.

 A university professor was murdered on campus in October 2022, by a former student.
 Following the crime, the university commissioned an independent investigation of campus safety.
 Following that investigation and one of their own that faulted the university for failing to act on warnings and protect the campus, the university's faculty senate voted "no confidence" in the president and many other leaders at the university.

 In 2023, the University of Arizona faced a financial crisis, allegedly "losing track of more than $240 million through accounting errors and flawed financial projections."
 Subsequent investigative reporting by The Arizona Republic linked much of the crisis to the university's purchase of Ashford University, accusing university administrators of knowing that Ashford was experiencing "a downward enrollment spiral that began years before [the purchase] and dismal graduation and retention rates".

 In April 2024, the UA chapter of Students for Justice in Palestine joined student protests across the USA against the war in Gaza, during what they called "Israeli Apartheid Week".
 The encampment was attacked and dispersed by police firing rubber bullets, tear gas and pepper balls.
 Bystanders and press were also hurt in the police violence.
 The students were protesting against UA involvement with companies supporting the "genocide and ethnic cleansing in Palestine" and called for divestment.